robusta-dev/krr/README.md

 | Custom Resources 🎛️         | 🔄 Support in future versions (e.g., GPU)                                                                  | ❌ Not supported                                            |
 | Explainability 📖           | 🔄 Support in future versions (Robusta will send you additional graphs)                                    | ❌ Not supported                                            |
 | Autoscaling 🔀              | 🔄 Support in future versions                                                                              | ✅ Automatic application of recommendations                 |

-## Robusta UI integration

-If you are using [Robusta SaaS](https://platform.robusta.dev/), then KRR is integrated starting from [v0.10.15](https://github.com/robusta-dev/robusta/releases/tag/0.10.15).
-You can view all your recommendations (previous ones also), filter and sort them by either cluster, namespace or name.

-More features (like seeing graphs, based on which recommendations were made) coming soon.
-[Tell us what you need the most!](https://github.com/robusta-dev/krr/issues/new)

-![Robusta UI Screen Shot][ui-screenshot]

-<p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ADVANCED USAGE EXAMPLES -->